Babzyadamu/Sales-Performance/README.md

 The aim of this analysis is to answer the following Business related questions

 - Find the sales, product and region performance of 2018 and 2019?
-- Do a forecast to the revenue for 2020?
+- What will be the forecast for Dec 2020 revenue?
 - Ascertain the products that generated the highest revenue for 2019?
-- Do a year on year analysis for sales and product performamce
+- Do a year on year analysis for sales and product performamce?
-- Did the revenue for both 2018 & 2019 reach their target for the year?
+- Did the revenue for 2019 reach their target for the year?
+- What region generated the highest revenue?

 # Skills & Concept used: